High Performance Program

 - Providing the Board with periodic updates on the program’s status

-And in light of the multitude of tasks required to launch the High Performance program, Bobby Martin and Mark Mitchell will be helping Peter with this effort.
+And in light of the multitude of tasks required to launch the High Performance program, Mark Mitchell will be helping Peter with this effort.

 We hope you will see the value in this program and decide to participate.
 If you have any questions about the program, please do not hesitate to contact Colleen O’Brien (firstname.lastname@example.org ), Doug Zeghibe (email@example.com ) or Peter Johansson (firstname.lastname@example.org ).